Research

 Part of the EcoHETE project involving several departments at the University of Florence: Statistics (Department PI: Daniele Vignoli), Psychology (Department PI: Christian Tarchi), Political Sciences (Department PI: Laura Solito)

-with Nicoletta Balbo, Danilo Bolano, Lotta Vikström, Johan Junkka and Erling Haggström Gunfridsson
+with Nicoletta Balbo, Danilo Bolano, Lotta Vikström, and Johan Junkka

 Non-intact Families and Children's Vaccination Coverage: Evidence from Italy